Galaxeaaa/Resume/resume.typ

   company: "Electronic Arts",
   dates: dates-helper(start-date: "Jun 2023", end-date: "Sep 2023"),
 )
+- Mentored by Steve Karolewics and Alex Lemke.
-- Developed an advanced decal rendering pipeline for a customized Unreal Engine 5, incorporating support for multiple material effects and dynamic material properties on attached decals.
+- Developed a decal rendering pipeline for a customized Unreal Engine 5, with support for multiple material effects and dynamic material properties on attached decals.
 This enhancement significantly improved visual fidelity and expanded the creative possibilities for environment artists.
 - Conducted in-depth research and documentation maintenance for Unreal Engine's Lumen global illumination system.
 Provided comprehensive technical analysis and up-to-date documentation, enabling the development team to effectively utilize and optimize the system's capabilities in various projects.

 #work(